HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 ## Overview & Context

-Welcome to your mid-semester engineering audit.
-In a professional data science or data engineering role, writing code that runs on your local laptop is only 20% of the battle.
-The remaining 80% involves ensuring that your infrastructure is deterministic, your automation scripts are bulletproof, your codebase is clear of environment pollution, and your team can safely clone, test, and deploy your pipeline without out-of-band debugging.

 For this lab, we are shifting our operating format to simulate a production development environment.
-Your teaching assistant (TA) will act as a **Senior Code Reviewer**.
-You will submit your cleanup branch, and they will conduct an asynchronous Pull Request (PR) review, issuing explicit code changes or approval requirements based strictly on the checklist below.
+Your Karolina and I will act as **Senior Code Reviewers**.
+You will submit your cleanup branch, and we will review issuing explicit code changes or approval requirements based strictly on the checklist below.

 ---